maximegris/angular-electron/README.md

 Voila!
 You can use your Angular + Electron app in a local development environment with hot reload !

-The code for this is managed at `main.js`.
+The application code is managed by `main.js`.
 In this sample, the app runs with a simple Electron window and "Developer Tools" is open.
+The Angular component contains an example of Electron and NodeJS native lib import.
+See [Use NodeJS Native libraries](#use-nodejs-native-libraries) charpter if you want to import other native libraries in your project.
 You can desactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.js`.

 ## To build for production

 - npm run electron:dist

-Your built files are in the /dist directory.
+Your built files are in the /dist folder.

 ## Included Commands